intel/scikit-learn-intelex/doc/daal4py/model-builders.rst

   import daal4py as d4p
   d4p_model = d4p.get_gbt_model_from_catboost(cb_model)

-It's requered to convert model only once and then it will be used for inference
+.. note:: Convert model only once and then use it for the inference.

-Classification and Regression inference
+Classification and Regression Inference
 ---------
-GBT implementaiton in daal4py assumes separate APIs for classification and regression.
+GBT implementation in daal4py assumes separate APIs for the classification and regression.
-Corresponding API should be explicitly specified and should match corresponding problem in initial framework.
+Specify the corresponding API and match the corresponding problem in the initial framework.

 Classification::